cantenesse/preview/README.md

 The "uploader" group has the following keys:

 * "engine" - The engine to use when uploading rendered images.

+The "s3" group is only available when the uploader engine is "s3".
+It has the following keys:

-* "s3Key" - The AWS key to use when uploading rendered images to S3.
-Only available when the engine is "s3".
+* "key" - The AWS key to use when uploading rendered images to S3.
-* "s3Secret" - The AWS secret to use when uploading rendered images to S3.
-Only available when the engine is "s3".
+* "secret" - The AWS secret to use when uploading rendered images to S3.
-* "s3Buckets" - A list of buckets used to distribute rendered images to when uploading rendered images to S3.
-Only available when the engine is "s3".
+* "host" - The host and base URL used to submit requests to when uploading rendered images to S3.
+Required to be of format "https://#{bucket}.s3.amazonaws.com" unless "urlCompatMode" is true.
-* "s3Host" - The host and base URL used to submit requests to when uploading rendered images to S3.
-Only available when the engine is "s3".
+* "buckets" - A list of buckets used to distribute rendered images to when uploading rendered images to S3.
+* "verifySsl"
+* "urlCompatMode" - Allows "host" to be of format: "s3://#{bucket}".

 The "downloader" group has the following keys:

 * "basePath" - The directory that downloaded files are stored to.
+* "tramEnabled"
+* "tramHosts"

 ## Default Configuration